QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 **Experiment 2: Foreseen once-and-for-all increase in $\tau_c$ from 0.0 to 0.2 in period 10**

-With an inelastic labor supply, the Euler equation {eq}`eq:euler_house` and the other equilibrium conditions show that constant consumption taxes do not distort decisions, but that anticipated changes in them do.
+With an inelastic labor supply, the Euler equation {eq}`eq:euler_house` and the other equilibrium conditions show that
+- constant consumption taxes do not distort decisions, but
+- anticipated changes in them do.

 Indeed, {eq}`eq:euler_house` or {eq}`eq:diff_second` indicates that a foreseen in- crease in $\tau_{ct}$ (i.e., a decrease in $(1+\tau_{ct})$